isaacj10/cs50-project/README.md

 1. For both GET and POST submissions, the page displays a full list of the patient database - with features shown for all patients.
 Patients are identified only by their ID.
 2. For a POST submission, the route permits uploading of a .csv file with additional patients to add to the training database.
 The route will check each row to ensure it is not a duplicate of an existing patient ID before it adds it to the database.

+I actually found it embarrasingly difficult to design the .csv upload route as it had been some time since I had worked with file reader functions and struggled to design the .html form which would accept a .csv file - thankfully with the aid of google and stack exchange I was able to resolve this issue!

 Whilst the .csv file has to have the same headings as the **patient_database** table for this upload to work, based on my experience working with real hospitals it is assumed that any patient data report exported to .csv will have a consistent format, meaning the handling of unique data formats is unnecessary.

 ##### /staff: Displays list of staff and active (registered) users; enables master account(s) to add/delete staff from database
 The final route of the app.py file actions staff.html - displaying existing staff and allowing master accounts to edit this staff list.

-Thisn route will show the user a table of all existing staff (that is, usernames authorised to create an account) and their corresponding account type (access privileges).
+This route will show the user a table of all existing staff (that is, usernames authorised to create an account) and their corresponding account type (access privileges).
 It also displays whether or not the user has created an account: It does this by appending a row to the **staff** table by checking if the staff ID is present in the **users** table, and displaying 'Registered' if so.
 This function is performed for both GET and POST requests.

 When a POST request is actioned, the route checks the form to ensure the user has correctly filled it out - choosing an existing staff member to remove or a new staff member to add - and then checks the user's username, password and session login details to ensure these match and are linked to a *master* account type.
 Once this occurs, the corresponding change to the **staff** table occurs - and if a user is deleted, they are removed from the **users** table too.